 Optional - add regarding pie flavor

-- Before you start, note that this recipe accuracy depends on how you measure ingredients, For accuracy, use a kitchen scale and grams/oz measurement provided in the metrics tab.
+- Before you start, note that this recipe's accuracy depends on how you measure ingredients.
+For accuracy, use a kitchen scale and grams/oz measurement provided in the metrics tab.

 - In a large mixing bowl, combine the flours with a spoon.

-- Combine with a spoon at first then use your hands to squeeze the batter and form a dough ball.
+- Combine with a spoon, then use your hands to squeeze the batter and form a dough ball.
 It should be damp but not wet or dry.
-If too crumbly or dry and difficult to gather into a ball, add 1/2 tablespoon extra lukewarm water and keep kneading the dough until a ball of dough forms.
-On the other hand, if too wet, add 1/2 tablespoon arrowroot flour, knead until perfect texture is achieved.
+If too crumbly or dry and difficult to gather into a ball, add 1/2 tablespoon of lukewarm water and keep kneading the dough until a ball of dough forms.
+On the other hand, if too wet, add 1/2 tablespoon of arrowroot flour, knead until perfect texture is achieved.
 Repeat these steps until you can form a dough ball.

 Rolling the dough